What I Write

 Currently I guest lecture to grad students at my alma mater, Pacifica Graduate Institute, on how to finish your dissertation without losing your mind or making your professors crazy.

-I earned my B.A. from Bard College.
 I’ve taught on art and myth in Italy, Greece, at archaeological sites.
 I have lectured on cross-cultural symbolism across the U.S.

 My seminars are scholarly but funny and packed with beautiful and curious images.
 My latest lecture, “Pompeii: Through The Servant’s Entrance,” focuses on the fascinating little-studied objects archaeologists found preserved on the domestic altars of women and slaves in ancient Rome.